-Home of Ben & Jerry's ice cream and known for its maple syrup, Vermont seems like the perfect place to take up pot.
-On July 1, 2018, the state's law legalizing recreational marijuana use officially took effect.
+Home of Ben & Jerry's ice cream and known for its maple syrup, Vermont seems like the perfect place to take up marijuana.
+On July 1, 2018, the state's law legalizing recreational cannabis use officially took effect.

 But before you go out and buy a quart of Cherry Garcia with a joint in your back pocket, there are some things you should know about using cannabis in the Green Mountain State.